ENCLOSURES

 Engaging communities and co-creation are central to her work.
 Much of her poetry is developed through verbatim techniques, working directly from recorded conversations conducted during her research.
 She is also a passionate workshop facilitator, with experience in creating poetry workshops which engage people in landscape, place and more-than-human perspectives.

-I just wanted to say a heartfelt thank you for your wonderful poem and performance at the launch of the NNR...
-Your words truly captured the spirit of the landscape and the occasion—moving, evocative, and beautifully delivered.
+“A heartfelt thank you for your wonderful poem & performance at the launch of the NNR...
+Your words truly captured the spirit of the landscape & the occasion—moving, evocative, & beautifully delivered.”

 Catherine McCusker (Producer)